mattbocosoft/presentation-gitflow-and-semanticversioning/semantic-versioning.md

 1. OS X: Apple uses a two-component version number (e.g. 10.11) combined with a natural language name (e.g. "El Capitan").
 2. iOS uses a three-component version number much like Semantic Versioning, and may in fact be *using* Semantic Versioning
 3. Android uses [three different versions](https://en.wikipedia.org/wiki/Android_version_history) for each release, e.g. 4.4–4.4.4 Android KitKat (API level 19)
+4. Some organizations use version numbers based on *when* the version was released.
+For example, if the product update was released in the 4th financial quarter of 2016, then the version would be 2016.4

+##Internal Versioning

+Semantic Versioning is intented to be used for the release version of a product or library.
+This is the version that the user or consumer of the product sees, and it also often called the marketing version.
+Internal versions should adopt a different pattern; here is my recommendation based off of my experience and assuming the use of the Gitflow branching model.

+1. Release branches should declare a specific semantic version since they are candidates for release.
+The version can be incremented if a hotfix is required before the release is deployed.
+Use a build number suffix to distinguish between commits, for example: X.Y.Z (build-number)
+2. Hotfix branches are the same as release branches in that they should use a declared semantic version.
+Use a build number suffix to distinguish between commits, for example: X.Y.Z (build-number)
+3. Master branches will by nature receive the corrent semantic version from the release or hot-fix that merged into the master branch.
+4. Develop branch and feature branches should use the name of the branch as the version and a build number to distinguish between commits, for example: branch-name (build number)

 ##Initial Development